 Remove Food Particles And Crumbs As Soon As Possible

 When particles and crumbs fall, use a cleaning brush to brush them away.
-Food particles that fall on the carpets degrade over time, allowing germs to grow and emitting a foul odour.
+Food particles that fall on the carpets degrade over time, allowing germs to grow and emitting a foul odor.
 To avoid this, brush and vacuum the carpets on a regular basis to maintain the carpets and the house clean and disinfected.

-Maintain the cleanliness of your pets.
+Maintain the Cleanliness of your Pets

 Pets should be cleaned and disinfected on a regular basis since they might bring allergies, house dust mites, and other health-threatening substances into the home.
 It would be a good idea to do it when you’re deep cleaning the carpet so that the pets and children don’t bring back the germs you’re trying to get rid of